sverrejb/sverre.me/content/projects/auox/index.md

 draft=false
 +++

 Short version: I made a terminal banking client for my personal banking needs with Rust, Ratatui and the PSD2-API's of my bank.
-I call it Auox, short for Aurum Oxidatum, the pseudo-latin name for [gold oxide](https://en.wikipedia.org/wiki/Gold(III)_oxide), or "gold rust".
+I call it Auox, short for Aurum Oxidatum, a pseudo-latin name for [gold oxide](https://en.wikipedia.org/wiki/Gold(III)_oxide), or "gold rust".
 The code is on [GitHub](https://github.com/sverrejb/auox) if you want to take a look.

 The application looks like this: